cosmocoder1/LaunchLens/README.md

     git clone https://github.com/your-username/spacex-data-pipeline.git
     cd spacex-data-pipeline
     pipenv install

-### 2. Run the full pipeline
+### 2. Run the full data pipeline

     python main.py

 This will:

 - Recreate the SQLite database
-- Fetch fresh data from the SpaceX API
+- Fetch fresh SpaceX data from the public API
-- Load data into normalized tables
+- Load and normalize data into structured tables
-- Generate visual insights in `analysis/plots/`
+- Generate visual plots and CSV summaries in `analysis/plots/`

+### 3. Launch the interactive dashboard

+    streamlit run app.py

+This will:

+- Display all pre-generated plots and summaries
+- Showcase strategic planning insights using interactive tables
+- Provide a clean, modular UI for exploring launch patterns

 ---